nhsuk/nhs-app-design-styles-components-patterns/.github/ISSUE_TEMPLATE/NEW_COMPONENT.md

 ---
-name: '🆕 Add a component or pattern'
+name: '🆕 Add a style, component or pattern'
-about: Add a component or pattern being used on the NHS App so we share design work and user insights
+about: Add a style, component or pattern being used on the NHS App so we share design work and user insights
 ---

 ## What